carmine560/trading-assistant/README.md

     ('wait_for_period', '1'),        # wait for 1 second.
     ('hide_window', '登録銘柄')]     # hide the Watchlists window.
 ```

-> **Note** These examples are tested in the following environment:
-> 1080p, a maximized Watchlists window, a left-snapped Summary window,
-> and a right-snapped Chart window.

 ### Replace Watchlist with Market Data on Website ###